-In this post, we’re going to explain a few differences in shocks and coilovers.
+In this post, we’re going to explain a few differences between aftermarket shocks and coilovers.
 We want you to understand why different shocks have different materials, why prices vary so much, and why coilovers are often a worthwhile investment.

-The Fox and Rough Country V2 have an aluminum body while the Bilstein and Rough Country N3, featured in the picture below, have a steel body.
+The Fox and Rough Country V2 have an aluminum body while the Bilstein and Rough Country N3, featured in the picture below, has a steel body.
 They are nitrogen charged with fix valving.

 The Difference Between the Rough Country N3 and Rough Country V2 Monotube

-So what are the difference between the shocks of the same brand?
+So what is the difference between the shocks of the same brand?
 First, the V2 is more expensive, but we think it’s worth it.
-The V2 has an aluminum body and the valving, pistons, bushing ends, and seals are higher quality than those of the Rough Country N3.
+The V2 has an aluminum body and the valving, pistons, bushing ends, and seals are of higher quality than those of the Rough Country N3.

 King Piggyback Reservoir Shock